Hit enter to search or ESC to close

 Costs, other than those referred to in paragraph (a) and (b), connected with leasing contracts, such as lessor’s margin, interest refinancing costs, overheads and insurance charges shall not be considered to be eligible costs.

-Working capital shall not be considered to be an eligible cost.
 VAT shall not be considered an eligible cost (except where it is non-recoverable under Irish law).

-For the purposes of calculating aid intensity and eligible costs under this scheme, all figures used shall be taken before any deduction of tax or other charge.
+For the purposes of calculating aid intensity and eligible costs under this Scheme, all figures used shall be taken before any deduction of tax or other charge.
 The eligible costs shall be supported by documentary evidence which shall be clear, specific and contemporary.

 Aid provided in the form of a discounted loan shall be discounted to its value at the moment it is granted.
 The eligible costs shall be discounted to their value at the moment the aid is granted.
 The interest rate to be used for discounting purposes shall be the discount rate applicable at the moment the aid is granted.